PyconUK/documentation/source/cfp.rst

   * A workshow or tutorial
   * A code clinic
   * Poster
+  * A sprint (or other collaborative coding activity)
   * Something completely different
 Abstract (public)
   Describe what you'll be talking about or doing.